NSLS-II/aphla/doc/tutorial.rst

 .. doctest::

-   >>> ap.initNSLS2V1()
-   >>> ap.initNSLS2V1SRTwiss() #doctest: +ELLIPSIS
+   >>> ap.machines.init("nsls2v2")
-   ...

-:func:`~aphla.machines.initNSLS2V1` will initialize the lattice structure of `NSLS2 Virtual Accelerastor #1`.
+:func:`~aphla.machines.init("nsls2v2")` will initialize the lattice structure of `NSLS2 Virtual Accelerastor #2`.
 It is not the hardware initialization and did not do any hardware operation inside.
-The second initialization :func:`~aphla.machines.initNSLS2V1SRTwiss` will load the twiss data from disk or database.

 .. note::

     By default, this initialization will search search for channel finder server and use the data there.
-It can be overwritten with your own csv config file.
+It can be overwritten with your own config file.

 ``aphla`` can keep several initialized lattices, depending how many *aphla.sys.* tags in the configuration.
 Currently we have *aphla.sys.SR*,